Written by Chris Gregg, Julie Zelenski and others, with modifications by Nick Troccoli and Lisa Yan

 We will use various tools already installed on the myth machines to work on programs.
 First, we need to configure them with the correct settings.
 You only need to do this once.

-Emacs is the text editor we'll use in CS107 to edit files on the myth machines.
+Emacs is a text editor for editing files on the myth machines.
 First, we'll set up Emacs to do things like use mouse controls, display line numbers, standardize indentation, etc. To do this, execute the following command immediately after logging into

 wget https://cs107.stanford.edu/resources/sample_emacs -O ~/.emacs